RunestoneInteractive/RunestoneServer/pip/source/Sequences/tuples.rst

    :feedback_b: Once you assign x's value to y, y's original value is gone
    :feedback_c: Once you assign x's value to y, y's original value is gone

-   Consider the follow alternative way to swap the values of variables x and y.
+   Consider the following alternative way to swap the values of variables x and y.
 What's wrong with it?

    .. code-block:: python